Bunny Brief: Kansas City (1919–1924)

-Milwaukee (1925-1928)
+Milwaukee (1925–1928)

 In December 1924, Brief was traded to the Milwaukee Brewers of the American Association.
 He played the final four years of his career in Milwaukee.
 He led the league in home runs in 1925 and 1926.
-In 1925, he compiled a .358 batting average and a .652 slugging percentage with 37 home runs and 45 dobules.
+In 1925, he compiled a .358 batting average and a .652 slugging percentage with 37 home runs and 45 doubles.
 He continued strong in 1926 with a .352 batting average and .585 slugging percentage.
 His batting average declined to .308 in 1927 and .309 and 26 home runs in 1928.
 In January 1929, Brief was sold to Nashville of the Southern Association.
 Brief refused to report to Nashville, and his playing career ended at age 36.

 Later years

+At the end of his playing career in 1929, Brief returned to his hometown, the resort city of Traverse City, Michigan, where he remained through 1936.
+He managed the local baseball team and owned and operated a filling station.

-After his playing career, Brief operated a gas station he owned in Traverse City, Michigan.
-He continued to operate the gas station until 1936 when he was hired as an instructor for the Milwaukee Brewers.
-He also managed the Wausau Lumberjacks of the Northern League in 1938.
+In 1936, Brief was hired as an instructor for the Double-A Milwaukee Brewers.
+In December 1937, the Brewers assigned Brief to manage their Class D affiliate, the Wausau Lumberjacks of the Northern League.

-Beginning in 1937, Brief worked as a supervisor of the Milwaukee municipal recreation department's baseball program.
+In April 1937, Brief was hired as the director of Milwaukee municipal recreation department's baseball school, providing instruction on the city's playgrounds during the spring and summer.
+He continued to supervise Milwaukee's boys baseball program from 1937 until his retirement in 1962.

+Brief suffered from cancer in his later years.
+He was hospitalized in late 1960 and underwent surgery.
+He was hospitalized and underwent surgery for a second time in 1962.
 He died of cancer in 1963 at age 70 at his home in Milwaukee.
 He was buried at the Oakwood Cemetery in Traverse City.